nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### 3.2.
 Daily route planning feature
 #### Current Implementation
-The current implementation is facilitated by `DailyRoute` class, with the `AddDailyRouteCommand`, `ShowDailyRouteCommand` and `DeleteDailyRouteCommand` subclasses invoking methods that the `DailyRoute` class provides. </br>
+The current implementation is facilitated by `DailyRoute` class, with the `AddDailyRouteCommand`, `ShowDailyRouteCommand` and `DeleteDailyRouteCommand` subclasses invoking methods that the `DailyRoute` class provides. <br>
-`AddDailyRouteCommand`, `ClearDailyRouteCommand` and `DeleteDailyRouteCommand` extend `Command` (superclass). `AddDailyRouteCommand` implements the feature of adding the schedule of the day to the `DailyRoute` object. `ShowDailyRouteCommand` accesses the `DailyRoute` object to retrieve an ArrayList with the location schedule provided from the `AddDailyRouteCommand` and run the routing algorithm present in the `Router` object. `DeleteDailyRouteCommand` clears the schedule mapped to the selected day.<br />
+`AddDailyRouteCommand`, `ClearDailyRouteCommand` and `DeleteDailyRouteCommand` extend `Command` (superclass). <br>
+`AddDailyRouteCommand` implements the feature of adding the schedule of the day to the `DailyRoute` object. `ShowDailyRouteCommand` accesses the `DailyRoute` object to retrieve an ArrayList with the location schedule provided from the `AddDailyRouteCommand` and run the routing algorithm present in the `Router` object. `DeleteDailyRouteCommand` clears the schedule mapped to the selected day.<br>

 Additionally, `DailyRoute` implements the following operations:

-`addDailyRoute(String ,ArrayList<String>)` — Maps the inputted day string to the inputted ArrayList of the schedule of the day in a hashmap . <br />
+`addDailyRoute(String ,ArrayList<String>)` — Maps the inputted day string to the inputted ArrayList of the schedule of the day in a hashmap . <br>
-`getDailyRoute(String)` — Returns the schedule of the day that is mapped to the inputted day. <br />
+`getDailyRoute(String)` — Returns the schedule of the day that is mapped to the inputted day. <br>
-`getSelectableDays()` — Returns the current days that have schedules mapped to them.<br />
+`getSelectableDays()` — Returns the current days that have schedules mapped to them.<br>
-`getValidDays()` — Returns the days of the week.
+`getValidDays()` — Returns the days of the week.<br>

-These operations are exposed in the `DailyRoute` class  as `DailyRoute#addDailyRoute()`, `DailyRoute#getDailyRoute(String)`, `DailyRoute#getSelectableDay()`, `DailyRoute#getValidDay()`. <br />
+These operations are exposed in the `DailyRoute` class  as `DailyRoute#addDailyRoute()`, `DailyRoute#getDailyRoute(String)`, `DailyRoute#getSelectableDay()`, `DailyRoute#getValidDay()`. <br>

-Given below is an example usage scenario and how the addDailyRoute mechanism behaves at each step. <br />
+Given below is an example usage scenario and how the addDailyRoute mechanism behaves at each step. <br>
-1. The user launches the application.<br />
+1. The user launches the application.<br>
 2. The user executes `add daily route` command.
-UI will then prompt the user `Select entry to add:`  to input a day index. <br />
+UI will then prompt the user `Select entry to add:`  to input a day index. <br>
-3. The UI then prompts the user to input the next block that is in the day's schedule.  <br /> The inputted location will be appended to an ArrayList. <br />
+3. The UI then prompts the user to input the next block that is in the day's schedule.  <br> The inputted location will be appended to an ArrayList. <br>
-4. Repeat step 3 until the word `END` is input by the user. <br />
+4. Repeat step 3 until the word `END` is input by the user. <br>
-5. The inputted day, and the filled Arraylist from step 3 is then passed into the DailyRoute object<br /> This done using the addDailyRoute method from the DailyRoute class.
-The selectableDay boolean flag for the selected day is also set to true. <br />
+5. The inputted day, and the filled Arraylist from step 3 is then passed into the DailyRoute object<br> This done using the addDailyRoute method from the DailyRoute class.
+The selectableDay boolean flag for the selected day is also set to true. <br>
-6. The day and filled Arraylist passed in step 5 is then saved in a hashmap that the DailyRoute object contains. <br />
+6. The day and filled Arraylist passed in step 5 is then saved in a hashmap that the DailyRoute object contains. <br>

 The following image shows the sequence diagram in which the addDailyRoute command is executed.
 ![img.png](images/addday.png)

 Given below is an example usage scenario and how the showDailyRoute mechanism behaves at each step.

-1. The user launches the application.<br />
+1. The user launches the application.<br>
 2. The user executes `show daily route` command.
 UI will then prompt the user `Select entry:`  to input a day index.
-This returns an arraylist of the day's schedule. <br />
+This returns an arraylist of the day's schedule. <br>
 3. The routing algorithm is now performed for each of the blocks in the array list in order.
-Each execution of the routing algorithm returns a string which is then appended to the end of an Array list. <br />
+Each execution of the routing algorithm returns a string which is then appended to the end of an Array list. <br>
-4. The arraylist of the days schedule, and the arraylist that contains the routes from the routing algorithm are then output through Daily Route Ui <br />
+4. The arraylist of the days schedule, and the arraylist that contains the routes from the routing algorithm are then output through Daily Route Ui <br>

 The following image shows the sequence diagram in which the showDailyRoute command is executed.
 ![img.png](images/showday.png)

 Given below is an example usage scenario and how the deleteDailyRoute mechanism behaves at each step.

-1. The user launches the application.<br />
+1. The user launches the application.<br>
 2. The user executes `delete daily route` command.
 UI will then show the selectable days if applicable and prompt the user `Select entry:`  to input a day index.
-If there are no days scheduled, the UI will print `"There are no daily routes planned!"` <br />
+If there are no days scheduled, the UI will print `"There are no daily routes planned!"` <br>
 3. The `addDailyRoute(day, schedule)` method is then called with the selected day as day, and an empty array list as the schedule.
-The selectable day boolean flag for the day is set to false in the DailyRoute object, and the schedule mapped to the day is cleared.<br />
+The selectable day boolean flag for the day is set to false in the DailyRoute object, and the schedule mapped to the day is cleared.<br>
 4. The String `"Got it!
-Successfully cleared [DAY]'s schedule!"` is output through Daily Route Ui <br />
+Successfully cleared [DAY]'s schedule!"` is output through Daily Route Ui <br>

 The following image shows the sequence diagram in which the deleteDailyRoute command is executed.

 ![img.png](images/clearday.png)

 ### 3.3.
 Finding The Shortest Route Feature